 First of all, the working surface and the edges of the new buffing wheel must be roughened intensively.
 The aim is to create a homogeneous surface with a very fine microfiber velours.

-The yarns of the cotton fabric are untangled with a coarse dressing brush (e.g. the EICKELIT nail board).
+The yarns of the cotton fabric are untangled with a coarse dressing brush (e.g. the EICKELIT rough dressing rake).
 At the same time, the edges of the disc should be rounded.
 The ideal position of attack with the dressing tool usually is at the lower third of the buffing wheel perimeter.
 Please perform a regular alternate motion at sufficient pressure.

 After rough dressing, the thread remnants must be removed from the buffing wheel.
 First you cut them off with a pair of scissors.